Santa Fe, New Mexico, USA travel guide

 Frequently Asked Questions

-What's the best way to get to Santa Fe and do we need a car?
+What's the best way to get around Santa Fe for couples?

-How far in advance should we book things, especially for a romantic trip?
+How far in advance should we book dining reservations?

-What's the best time of year for a couples trip to Santa Fe?
+What's the best time of year for a couples' trip?

-Spring (April-May) and Fall (September-October) offer the most pleasant weather, with warm days and cool evenings, perfect for exploring.
-The fall also brings the incredible smell of roasting green chile.
-Summer can be hot but often has afternoon thunderstorms, and winter is magical with snow, though some outdoor activities might be limited.
+Spring (April-May) and Fall (September-October) offer ideal weather with pleasant temperatures and fewer crowds.
+The fall brings stunning golden aspens, while spring sees the desert bloom.
+Summer can be hot, but evenings are lovely, and the monsoon season (July-August) brings dramatic afternoon thunderstorms.
+Winter is magical with snow, but some outdoor activities might be limited.

 Ready to Make This Trip Happen?